ry-gon/ansible-role-perfsonar-docker/README.md

-Role Name
+perfsonar-docker
 =========

-Install the perfsonar toolkit as a docker container, as sourced from https://hub.docker.com/r/perfsonar/tools/.
+Install the perfsonar toolkit or testpoint as a docker container, as sourced from https://hub.docker.com/r/perfsonar.

 Requirements
 ------------